 How often do I need to maintain the database?

-That depends entirely on how much you use RPM.
-We recommend that you do this monthly at the very least.
+It depends entirely on how heavily you use RPM.
+We recommend that you do this at least monthly, but weekly is even better in busy environments.
 There's no need to wait for something to go wrong.
+We do not recommend you determine the need for database maintenance because of the size of the database.

 How do I run the utilities?